Ravi2712/ravi2712.github.io/index.md

 <dl>
 <dt>STEP-1</dt>
 <dd>Read about, REST API.
 Do not worry about if you are totally new to Python programming lang.
 Let's put Python a side, understand the technology REST.
-Here's the article: https://medium.com/@lazlojuly/what-is-a-restful-api-fabb8dc2afeb</dd>
+Here's the article [REST API] (https://medium.com/@lazlojuly/what-is-a-restful-api-fabb8dc2afeb).</dd>
 <dt>Born</dt>
 <dd>1952</dd>
 <dt>Birthplace</dt>